iamluhmrt/EndoFrameCapture/README.md

 # EndoFrameCapture

 A lightweight Java Swing tool for real-time webcam preview and static frame capture using OpenCV.
-This project is an isolated prototype that will later be integrated into a medical imaging system.
+This project is an isolated prototype that will later be integrated into a medical system.

 ## Features
 - Live webcam preview